Our outbound connection uses an outbound/forward proxy.

 - Our forward/outbound proxy also allows for IP Anonymization as an additional upgrade.

 You set your server to send traffic through our outbound/forward proxy and create routes, filters and operations for your different API endpoints.

 The forward/outbound proxy directs traffic between your server (outbound) traffic, the VGS vault (where sensitive data is stored), and your third party integrations as illustrated by the below image.

-How do I implement it?¶
+How to implement it?¶

 For many languages, setting the proxy as an environmental variable enables the forward proxy to be used at a framework or library level.

 We have several examples of API Call specific forward implementations here.

 python import os USERNAME = os.environ.get('USERNAME') PASSWORD = os.environ.get('PASSWORD') TENANT_ID = os.environ.get('TENANT_ID') HTTPS_PROXY = "%s:%s@%s.SANDBOX.verygoodproxy.com:8080".format(USERNAME, PASSWORD, TENANT_ID)